Internet and Network connections

 Online Backup - good internet services

-Two wireless services are freely available through Tyndale House
+Two wireless services are freely available throughout the Tyndale House Library

 - Members of the University can use their Raven ID and password

 - Day Visitors can get a one-day ticket from the Front Office.
 Longer term users can be issued with a ticket of up to 3-months.

 In the Common Room, you can use the "Tyndale House Free Wireless."
 You need a password for this, which you can find on the noticeboard.

 Every desk has a network cable.
 To connect yourself, click here to see the manual (beginner) or do the following (advanced):